SSIS How to Create an ETL Package

 This tutorial is intended for users familiar with fundamental database operations, but who have limited exposure to the new features available in SQL Server Integration Services.

 To run this tutorial, you have to have the following components installed:

 The AdventureWorksDW2012 sample database.
 To download the AdventureWorksDW2012 database, download

 AdventureWorksDW2012.bakfrom AdventureWorks sample databases and restore the backup.

 The sample data files.
 The sample data is included with the SSIS lesson packages.
-To download the sample data and the lesson packages as a Zip file, see SQL Server Integration Services Tutorial - Create a Simple ETL Package.
+To download the sample data and the lesson packages as a Zip file, see SQL Server Integration Services Tutorial Files.

 Lessons in This Tutorial